MighTy-Weaver/mighty-weaver.github.io/_pages/about.md

 and Mathematics from the same institution in 2022, and I'm now funded by the [HKPFS](https://fytgs.hkust.edu.hk/scholarships/hong-kong-phd-fellowship-scheme) award.

-<small>I am typically open to supervising highly motivated and academically strong undergraduate students at HKUST who are interested in NLP.
-If you would like to collaborate with me, please feel free to send me an email with your CV and unofficial transcript.
+<small>I am typically open to supervising undergraduate students at HKUST who are highly motivated, academically strong, and possess strong coding ability.
+If you are interested in NLP and would like to collaborate with me, please email me with your CV and unofficial transcript.
 My email can be found at the left.</small>

-This webpage is last updated on **2023/7/11**.
+This webpage is last updated on **2023/7/26**.

 ## Research Interest